Harley Quinn and Poison Ivy will "Eat, Bang, and Kill" their way into new comic title this fall

 As implied by the title, Harley Quinn: The Animated Series - The Eat, Bang, Kill Tour follows Harley Quinn and Poison Ivy as they abscond following the events of Ivy's disastrous failed wedding to Kite-Man, indulging their own long-simmering romance on a journey to, well, eat, bang, and kill their way to freedom.

 "Harley and Ivy on the road trip of the century!
-Following the wedding disaster of the decade, Harley Quinn and Poison Ivy end up on the run from Commissioner Gordon and the GCPD!" reads the solicitation text from DC's subscription service website (H/T Vines & Roses).
+Following the wedding disaster of the decade, Harley Quinn and Poison Ivy end up on the run from Commissioner Gordon and the GCPD!" reads the solicitation text from DC's subscription service website (as first reported by Vines & Roses).
 "But as fun as all that sounds, Ivy still worries over leaving Kite Man at the altar...
 Luckily, Harley's got the perfect scheme to shake her out of her wedding-day blues!"

 The title was announced in vague terms at a virtual ComicsPro event back in February, with no details aside from DC's reveal of a planned comic book tie-in to Harley Quinn: The Animated Series.